 1. Selenium.
 This is the most important.
 Without it, high iodine can cause Hashimoto’s.
 High iodine can cause selenium deficiency because both are needed to make the thryoid hormones.
 Selenium, I already noted above, is an antioxident, and thus also protects the thyroid from oxidative damage.
 Selenium is so important, I will link to the “Selenium Hashimoto’s article: http://jeffreydachmd.com/hashimotos-thyroiditis-and-selenium-part-one-by-jeffrey-dach-md/

-2. Sea Salt or Himalayan salt.
-Reportedly, this helps with bromine detox.
+2. Sodium Chloride, Potassium Chloride, and Magnesium Chloride.
+Reportedly, the chloride helps with bromine detox.
 The chlorine helps the body excrete bromine.
 On my third day of taking high iodine, I was getting a buzz like headache, which I never get.
 Reading again, I found I should have been taking the sea salt.
-So, half to a full teaspoon of salt in a glass of water, followed by a second glass of water is the protocol.
-And yes, this made my headache go away.
-Salt is also helpful for the adrenals, for adrenal insufficiency.
-Taking high iodine can cause adrenal insufficiency.
-It seems iodine gives you energy, and can power through the cortisone being made by the adrenals.
-Sometimes, taking even more iodine can fix this, because iodine also helps your body become more sensitive to the hormones your body makes.
+So, I took half to a full teaspoon of salt in a glass of water, followed by a second glass of water is the protocol.
+And yes, this made my headache go away in about 15 minutes.
+We no longer recommend sodium salt, as potassium is the far healthier salt.

 4. 3000 mg of vitamin C. They also say you can take as much vitamin C until you reach “bowel tolerance” or just until you reach the point of getting watery stools, and then back off.
 Vitamin C helps the body absorb iodine, and should ideally be taken not at the same time; Vitamin C should be taken about 1 hour before iodine.
 Vitamin C converts iodine to iodide, but the body needs both.
 The prostate is specifically mentioned as needing iodine, and C will block this.